About UFCW Canada

 The UFCW Canada Membership is diverse and vibrant, and UFCW Canada Members work in every province in Canada.
 The Membership is made up almost equally between men and women, and whether you are employed part-time or full-time, every UFCW Canada Member is entitled to the same level of service and work-related assistance.

-All UFCW Canada members are treated equally, including thousands of members who are also Temporary Foreign Workers in Canada – on a path to permanent status because of their UFCW Canada collective agreements.
+All UFCW Canada Members are treated equally, including thousands of Members who are also Temporary Foreign Workers in Canada – on a path to permanent status because of their UFCW Canada collective agreements.

 UFCW Canada – Democracy, Solidarity and Strength

-- Each Local Union is part of the National union through membership in the UFCW Canada National Council.
-Some UFCW Canada Local unions are small, representing just a few dozen workers at a single workplace.
-Others have tens of thousands of members working at hundreds of workplaces in their area.
+- Each Local Union is part of the national union through Membership in the UFCW Canada National Council.
+Some UFCW Canada Local Unions are small, representing just a few dozen workers at a single workplace.
+Others have tens of thousands of Members working at hundreds of workplaces in their area.

-Most UFCW Canada Local unions have their own full-time union representatives, organizers and administrative staff.
-Some smaller Local unions are supported with training, bargaining, organizing and administrative services through the UFCW Canada National Office.
+- Most UFCW Canada Local Unions have their own full-time union representatives, organizers and administrative staff.
+Some smaller Local Unions are supported with training, bargaining, organizing and administrative services through the UFCW Canada National Office.

 The UFCW Canada National Council

-All UFCW Canada Local Unions presidents are represented at the UFCW Canada National Council.
+- All UFCW Canada Local Unions presidents are represented at the UFCW Canada National Council.
 The National Council meets twice a year and is the union’s National Executive Board and leadership forum.

-Members of the Committees are drawn from UFCW Canada Local Unions across Canada — acting as a voice for membership concerns and initiatives.
+- Members of the Committees are drawn from UFCW Canada Local Unions across Canada — acting as a voice for Membership concerns and initiatives.